How should this medicine be used?

 Some side effects can be serious.
 If you experience any of these symptoms, call your doctor immediately or get emergency medical treatment:

-Encorafenib may cause an increased risk of developing cancer, including skin cancer.
+Encorafenib may increase the risk that you will develop other cancers, including skin cancer.
 Your doctor will check your skin before treatment, every 2 months during treatment, and for up to 6 months after your final dose of encorafenib for signs of skin cancer.
 Talk to your doctor about the risks of taking this medication.

 Encorafenib may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.